Facebook Ban Not Enough to Stop Crypto-Related Ads

 At the end of last month, Facebook published their decision to ban ICO and cryptocurrency-related ads - but bad actors are still getting through the ban easily.

-As tech-founder Matthieu Suiche pointed out, ads are now using a zero instead of O, small-case L instead of capital i, and other ways of slipping through that are not easily noticeable in most fonts.
+As tech-founder Matthieu Suiche tweeted, ads are now using a zero instead of O, small-case L instead of capital i, and other ways of slipping through that are not easily noticeable in most fonts.
 Spot the difference: BITCOIN vs. BITC0lN.
 Buzzfeed’s Ryan Mac noticed something similar: instead of writing blockchain, creators of the ad in question used “Block (Chain)” to get around the ban.

 In a statement accompanying the announcement about the ban on these ads, Rob Leathern, Facebook' product management director, admitted the initial policy is intentionally broad, “while we work to better detect deceptive and misleading advertising practices, and enforcement will begin to ramp up across our platforms including Facebook, Audience Network and Instagram,” he added.